 Trade Secrets.
-EPCRA section 322 addresses trade secrets as they apply EPCRA sections 303, 311, 312, and 313 reporting; a facility cannot claim trade secrets under section 304 of the statute.
-Only chemical identity may be claimed as a trade secret, though a generic class for the chemical must be provided.
+EPCRA section 322 allows facilities to file trade secrets in their reports under EPCRA sections 303, 311, 312, and 313.
+Only the specific chemical identity may be claimed as a trade secret, though a generic class for the chemical must be provided.
 The criteria a facility must meet to claim a chemical identity as a trade secret are in 40 CFR part 350.
-In practice, less than one percent of facilities have filed such claims.
+A facility cannot claim trade secrets under EPCRA section 304.